 a WSGI file whose job is simply to import your Django project.

 And then your site will be live on the real, public Internet. woo!

 - Set up a virtualenv and install Django and any other requirements

-- Set up your web app using manual config and your WSGI file.
+- Set up your web app using the manual config option

 - Add any other setup (static files, environment variables etc)